LilTiger/HFTP/README.md

 ## Results and Applications

 This framework enables:
-1. **Identification of syntactic neurons** in transformer-based language models
+1. **Identification of syntactic neurons** in transformer-based LLMs
-2. **Cross-linguistic analysis** of syntactic structure representations
+2. **Cross-linguistic layer-wise analysis** of hierarchical syntactic structure representations
-3. **Layer-wise analysis** of hierarchical syntactic processing
-4. **Quantification of brain-model alignment** in syntactic processing
+3. **Quantification of brain-model alignment** in syntactic processing

 ## Citation